LupoLab/Luna.jl/docs/src/scans.md

                                    Εω=output["Eω"][:, end])
 end
 ```
+Note here that `scan` and `scanidx` are not given to `prop_capillary`, so our `output` lives purely in memory without being saved to disk.
 If `fpath` is not explicitly given as a keyword argument to `scansave`, it automatically names the file.
 Here it's called `pressure_energy_example_collected.h5` and is stored in the current working directory.
 This file then contains only the grid, the field `Eω`, and some metadata about the scan:
 ```julia
 julia> HDF5.h5open("pressure_energy_example_collected.h5", "r") do fi
          println(keys(fi))